heretoinfinity/phase-0-tracks/web_dev/request_cycle/http_requests.md

 a server.

 Optional bonus question: What is a cookie (the technical kind, not the delicious kind)?
 How does it relate to HTTP requests?
+A cookie is a file that is stored on the user's computer, after accessing a website, that will be used the next by that website will be visted again so as to tailor the user's experience based on the first and subsequent visits.
+Essentially, cookies help with remembering information about the user.
+This includes:
+1. authentication and allowing the server to know when it can send sensitive material only when the user is logged in.
+2. remembering what the user has selected, in say, his shopping cart, or entered, like name, address and credit card information.
+3.remembering the track record of the user's activities to determine habit trends

+After a browser sends an HTTP request to a server, the server may send a response with a cookie.
+The browser then saves the cookie and then next time it sends a request to the server, it sends the request with the cookie.